Our Location

 Let’s start!

 The work is quite simple and costs less when the cracks are small.
 Where the damages are huge, such as deep cracks or sunken slabs, the process takes much time and effort.
-A properly fixed sidewalk means no danger and a nice image for visitors.
+You and I both understand that a properly fixed sidewalk means no danger and a nice image for visitors.

 Factors Affecting the Cost

-• Repair Method: Patchwork or sealing is cheaper than full slab replacement.
-For example, methods like mud jacking or polyurethane foam correction are less costly than removing and rebuilding an entire slab.
+• Repair Method: Patchwork or sealing is much cheaper compared to full slab replacement.
+For instance, the process of correcting low areas by mud jacking or polyurethane foam is cheaper than removing the entire slab.

 Typical Price Ranges